 We are a defendant in various proceedings involving employment, antitrust, intellectual property, environmental, taxation and other laws.
 When it is probable, in management's judgment, that we may incur monetary damages or other costs resulting from these proceedings or other claims, and we can reasonably estimate the amounts, we record appropriate liabilities in the financial statements and make charges against earnings.
-For all periods presented, we have recorded no material charges against earnings, and the total liabilities recorded are not material to our financial position.
+For all periods presented, we have recorded no material charges against earnings other than as indicated below, and the total liabilities recorded are not material to our financial position.